-SA-Exim provides a file to replace the (dummy) src/local\scan.c in the default Exim source tree, so you' II need to replace this and recompile Exim.
-You' II also need sa-exim.h (do "make sa-exim.h" in the SA-Exim source directory).
-If you' re installing Exim as an RPM, you can do all this automatically with my unified Exim spec file; see the chapter entitled "Compiling Exim as an RPM".
+SA-Exim provides a file to replace the (dummy) src/local_scan.c in the default Exim source tree, so you'll need to replace this and recompile Exim.
+You'll also need sa-exim.h (do "make sa-exim.h" in the SA-Exim source directory).
+If you're installing Exim as an RPM, this is all done automatically.